dudung/bug/content/posts/recreate-blog-and-features.md

 +++
 Recreate the blog: Some features<!--more-->

-Continuing previous post [^viridi_2024] here some features are presented.
+Continuing previous post [^viridi_2024] here some features are presented, just as reminder.

 ## notes